 My first goal is this: to make sure we’re all in agreement that posting on social media without a regular plan for tracking your winery’s performance on those platforms is not doing much for your business.
 If you’re going to invest time in creating content and engaging with your customers through social media, then you also need to invest time in making sure your efforts there are contributing to your winery’s business goals.

+How do I know?
 Because I’ve made analytics an important part of my social media and marketing work for wineries, helping them track sales, event client leads, and web traffic from their social media profiles in order to inform their strategies on those platforms.
-Currently, I’m a marketing manager for First Batch Hospitality, the group behind Brooklyn Winery and District Winery.
+Currently, I’m in marketing at Far Niente in Napa, and previously, I worked as a marketing manager for First Batch Hospitality, the group behind Brooklyn Winery and District Winery.
 Before that, I consulted for wineries on both coasts of the U.S. on social media strategy and marketing.

 So which social media metrics do I advise my wineries to track?
-Let’s go through them from lowest to highest priority:
+Let’s discuss from lowest to highest priority:

 Vanity Metrics on Social Media Platforms